KSDK: Subchannels

 Subchannel 5.2 debuted in June 2005 as an affiliate of NBC Weather Plus (under the name "NewsChannel 5 Weather PLUS"), before affiliating with The Local AccuWeather Channel in December 2008, after NBC Weather Plus discontinued operations.
 On August 28, 2013, 5.2 started carrying Bounce TV.
 A few years later, it stopped carrying Bounce and started carrying Get.

 On January 20, 2015, KSDK launched subchannel 5.3, carrying True Crime Network, which launched the same day.

-On January 17, 2018, KSDK launched digital subchannel 5.4, which carried clips promoting Quest, a new multicast network which made its debut on January 29, 2018.
+On January 17, 2018, KSDK launched digital subchannel 5.4, which carried clips promoting Quest, a new multicast network that made its debut on January 29, 2018.

 Subchannel 5.5 launched in 2021 to carry Twist.
 When Twist shut down on December 31, 2023, the subchannel switched to duplicating the 5.3 program feed (True Crime Network), until Nosey launched sometime in 2024.

 Subchannel 5.6 carried This TV, until the network shut down in 2024.
 After that, the subchannel remained blank for a few months, until the launch of Confess later that year.
+Since February 2026, it has been the home of the station's 24-hour local streaming weather channel, 5 On Your Side Weather Impact 24/7.
+This is the first time that KSDK has carried a local weather channel over-the-air since the discontinuation of NewsChannel 5 Weather Plus back in 2013, and provides a second over-the-air local weather channel in the market after KMOV's First Alert Weather NOW.